 Who is the interim dean for the College of General Studies and what has that person’s role been for the UW Colleges?

-Dr. Stephen E. Schmid will assume the role of Interim Dean for the College of General Studies on July 1.
-Currently, Dr. Schmid is the Southeast Regional Associate Dean for Academic Affairs of the UW Colleges.
-In this role, he oversees curriculum, instructional staffing, and student academic support services at UW-Waukesha, UW-Washington County, and UW-Sheboygan.
-In addition, he serves as the campus administrator at UW-Waukesha, where he works with campus staff in managing the day-to-day operations of the campus.
+Dr. Stephen E. Schmid assumed the role of Interim Dean for the College of General Studies on July 1.
+Previously, Dr. Schmid served as the Southeast Regional Associate Dean for Academic Affairs of the UW Colleges.
+In this role, he oversaw curriculum, instructional staffing, and student academic support services at UW-Waukesha, UW-Washington County, and UW-Sheboygan.
+He also served as the campus administrator at UW-Waukesha, where he works with campus staff in managing the day-to-day operations of the campus.

 After completing his doctoral degree in philosophy 14 years ago at UW-Madison, Dr. Schmid started with the UW Colleges at UW-Rock County in Janesville, Wisconsin.
 Soon after promotion to associate professor, he moved into various leadership roles including associate dean for academic affairs.
 Holding that position prior to the UW Colleges’ regionalization, he gained broad experience serving on numerous teams engaged in the restructuring of the UW Colleges’ 13 campuses into its current four-region model.
 In the current restructuring process, he is a member of a half dozen working groups at both UW-Green Bay and UW-Milwaukee.